mmuratarat/mmuratarat.github.io/_pages/faq.md

 47. Why is trace of a multiplication of matrices invariant to cyclic permutations?
 48. [What is the trace of a scalar?](#what-is-the-trace-of-a-scalar)

 [Numerical Optimization](#numerical-optimization)

+1. What is underflow and overflow?
+2. How to tackle the problem of underflow or overflow for softmax function or log softmax function?
+3. What is poor conditioning?
+4. What is the condition number?
+5. What are grad, div and curl?
+6. What are critical or stationary points in multi-dimensions?
+7. Why should you do gradient descent when you want to minimize a function?
+8. What is line search?
+9. What is hill climbing?
+10. What is curvature?

 [Set Theory](#set-theory)